Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A tropical count of triangles

 \subsection{Tropical polygons}

 Let $\nabla$ denote the canonical torsion-free flat connection on $B$ associated to the affine structure.
-The following definition is due to Abouzaid \cite{abouzaid-msri-dec09}:
+The following definitions are due to Abouzaid \cite{abouzaid-msri-dec09}.

+\begin{definition} Let $B$ be a two-dimensional singular affine manifold with focus-focus singularities, and let $x \in B$ be a non-singular point.
+Let $\Gamma$ be a tree all of whose edges are finite.
+Label one univalent vertex $p_{\text{out}}$, and denote the other univalent vertices by $p_1,\dots,p_r$.
+A \emph{tropical disk} in $B$ ending at $x$ is a balanced tropical embedding $v : \Gamma \to B$, satisfying the following conditions. \begin{enumerate} \item $v(p_{\text{out}}) = x$, \item For $i = 1,\dots,r$, $v(p_i)$ is a singular point of the affine structure, and $v$ maps the (unique) edge incident to $p_i$ into a monodromy-invariant line of the singularity. \end{enumerate} \end{definition}

+In the case at hand, there is only one singularity, so the only such tropical disks are line segments emanating from the singular point in the monodromy-invariant direction.
+If there were more singularities with intersecting monodromy-invariant lines, we could obtain more complicated tropical disks.

 \begin{definition} Let $q_0, q_1, \dots, q_k$ be points of $B$, with $q_j \in B(\frac{1}{d_j}\Z)$.
 Let $\Gamma$ be a metric ribbon tree with $k+1$ infinite edges.
-One infinite edge, the \emph{root}, is labeled with $x_0$ and it is the output.
+One infinite edge, the \emph{root}, is labeled with $q_0$ and it is the output.
 The other $k$ infinite edges, the \emph{leaves}, are labeled with $q_1,\dots,q_k$ in counterclockwise order and these are the inputs.
 Assign to the region between $q_j$ and $q_{j+1}$ the weight $\sum_{i=1}^jd_i$, and give the region between $q_0$ and $q_1$ weight $0$.
 Orient the tree upward from the root, so that each edge has a ``left'' and a ``right'' side coming from the ribbon structure.
 To each edge $e$, assign a weight $w'_e$ given by the weight on the left side of $e$ minus the weight on the right side of $e$.
 Define a corrected weight $w_e$ by

-Then a \emph{tropical polygon} modeled on $\Gamma$ is a map $u: \Gamma \to B$ such that: \begin{enumerate} \item $u$ maps the root to $q_0$ and the $j$-th leaf to $q_j$; \item on the edge $e$, the tangent vector $\dot{u}_e$ to the component $u_e$ satisfies
+Then a \emph{tropical polygon} modeled on $\Gamma$ is a map $u: \Gamma \to B$ such that: \begin{enumerate} \item $u$ converges on the root edge to $q_0$ and on the $j$-th leaf edge to $q_j$; \item on the edge $e$, the tangent vector $\dot{u}_e$ to the component $u_e$ satisfies